cccnrc/flask-cookies/README.md

 You can also have a look at a live example of the banner [here](https://flask-cookies-rpreview.tiiny.site)

-Please note: as we collapsed the whole thing in a single HTML document for this [live example](https://flask-cookies-rpreview.tiiny.site/), * *in some browser it might have some rendering problem* *.
+*Please note*: as we collapsed the whole thing in a single HTML document for this [live example](https://flask-cookies-rpreview.tiiny.site/), *in some browser it might have some rendering problem*.
 It should work on Firefox, Safari, Chrome, etc.

 You have different options to install `Flask-Cookies`:
 1. Python installation (the easiest way)